NoelM/noelm.github.io/content/posts/zig_threading.md

 #### Initialize and Fill Queues

-This is pretty easy to setup a thread-safe queue, first of all initialize it.
-Then allocate nodes with the previously defined thread-safe allocator.
+It is pretty easy to set up a thread-safe queue.
+First of all, initialize it.
+Then, allocate nodes with the previously defined thread-safe allocator.

 ```zig